Correct Posture: Good Posture is Important

 - Place your screen eye level - This ensures your neck is not bent overlooking downwards

-- Wiggle your toes, fingers and move your arms and legs every so often - This helps to keep blood and oxygen circulating as it should, releasing lactic acid build-up
+- Wiggle your toes, and fingers and move your arms and legs every so often - This helps to keep blood and oxygen circulating as it should, releasing the lactic acid build-up

 - If you feel tension anywhere, get up from your desk and move around to release it